What Is Facial Nerve Palsy?

 Acquired facial paralysis occurs when trauma or diseases causes damage to the brain or facial nerves, which can result in temporary or persistent paralysis.
 If the paralysis persists, surgery may be required to improve facial motion.

 One of the first questions parents ask is if the palsy is permanent.
-In most cases, facial palsy does improve with time, and the child generally regains partial function of his or her face.
+In some cases, facial palsy does improve with time, and the affected child generally regains partial function of his or her face.

 Below describes what you can expect with different types of palsy.

-- Moebius syndrome: does not improve with time.
+- Moebius syndrome: generally does not improve with time.

-- Acquired facial nerve palsy: children (and adults) can expect improvement when trauma to nerve or muscles heals and when tumors can be removed releasing pressure on the facial nerves.
+- Acquired facial nerve palsy: children (and adults) can expect improvement when tumors that compress the nerves are removed releasing pressure on the facial nerves.

 Causes of Facial Nerve Palsy

 Facial motion begins with the brain where signals are sent from the brain through the facial muscles.
-The facial nerve begins as a single nerve in the skull and begins to branch out to the many facial muscles once it leaves the skull.
+The facial nerve begins as a single trunk of nerves in the skull and begins to branch out to the many facial muscles once it leaves the skull.
 These nerves control many facial functions, including smiling, frowning, blinking, and more.

 In acquired facial nerve palsy, there are over 100 known causes.
 Some of these causes include: